 The Foundation manages its cash through major banking institutions.
-At June 30, 2019 and 2018, the carrying amount of the Foundation's cash held in nationally recognized banking institutions was approximately \$80 thousand and \$184 thousand, respectively.
-At June 30, 2019, the Foundation's cash in banks did not exceed the Federal Deposit Insurance Corporation (FDIC) insurance limits.
-At June 30, 2019 and 2018 the Foundation's cash in banks did not exceed the Federal Deposit Insurance Corporations (FDIC) insurance limits.
+At June 30, 2020 and 2019, the carrying amount of the Foundation's cash held in nationally recognized banking institutions was approximately \$155 thousand and \$80 thousand, respectively.
+At June 30, 2020 and 2019 the Foundation's cash in banks did not exceed the Federal Deposit Insurance Corporations (FDIC) insurance limits.
 To mitigate custodial risk, the Foundation conducts business with fiscally sound banks with national recognition.